martianzhang/tableconvert/docs/arguments.md

 # extended arguments

-Each file type may has its own extended arguments, for its own style.
+Each format may has its own extended arguments, for its own style.
 Following are the arguments for each file type.

-## actionscript

-None

 ## ascii